From the voices of our incarcerated friends: Trust creates an environment for healing.

 That’s when I committed to doing One Parish One Prisoner differently.
 I dreamed of creating a process where folks in churches can shed the layers of learned judgment, the old habits of correcting others, and grow as communities of God’s tenderness, where healing can happen.

-So your letters in and out of prison, your team who has vulnerably asked for embrace and support—each letter is an opportunity to develop this beautiful trust.
-It can change both of you, all of you.
+So your letters with your incarcerated friend, who has vulnerably asked for your embrace and support — each letter is an opportunity to develop this beautiful trust.
+It can change both of you.

 Relationships, like trust, go both ways.
-So the question at this point in our One Parish One Prisoner relationship is not primarily, “Can I trust this prisoner?” but rather, “How do I help build trust with this person, for both of us?”
+So the primary question at this point in our One Parish One Prisoner relationship is not, “Can I trust this prisoner/church?” but rather, “How do I help build trust with this person, for both of us?”
 You are a co-creator.

 FAITH = TRUST